andrew1007/mrfa-demo/article/6-state-tree-mutations.md

+# State tree mutations and traversal

 ## Seeing State as a Tree

-So far, many terms have been used to describe to global state.
-Things like database and SSOT (single source of truth).
-But for memoization, the most important descriptor is a tree data structure.

-A state update is commonly referred to as an update of a JavaScript object.
-But temporarily, reframe what that means: Think of it as a mutation of nodes in a tree data structure.
+Algorithms and functions are used interface with `state`.
+But visualizing these operations as tree transformations and node access is a superpower that is a hidden in plain sight.

 Moving forward, a colored node will denote a node that will fail strict equality; either a change in value, reference, or both.
 The following is a small, normalized, state tree.

 ```typescript
 export const normalizedState = {